marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/matmul.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MATMUL, matrix multiplication, product, matrix

 .. _matmul:

-.. index:: MATMUL

-.. index:: matrix multiplication

-.. index:: product, matrix

 MATMUL --- matrix multiplication
 ********************************